 - Ingrown toenail or nail bruising

 It is important to stay rested after a sports-related injury to promote proper healing.
 In some cases, if an injury does not properly heal, it can worsen the injury and result in advanced complications.
-Our team at Newtown Foot and Ankle Specialists can work with you to build a comprehensive treatment plan that can restore function and balance to the affected area.
+Our doctors at Newtown Foot and Ankle Specialists can work with you to build a comprehensive treatment plan that can restore function and balance to the affected area.

 How do I know if I have a sports injury?